 Blindness

 The physical injuries that one suffers can be to such an extent that victims completely lose the ability to see.
 This can be caused by physical injuries to their eyes, face, and head.
-This can also be caused by third degree burns to the head or face, which are possible in the event that a car crash causes a fire.
-If the physical injuries to the eyes are severe enough, the eye will not be able to be repaired and the victim will have lost their vision permanently.
-When someone loses their eyesight, it can completely upend their lives, making them unable to work in a job that requires healthy eyesight, which can have life-changing effects on a person and their family.
+This can also be caused by third-degree burns to the head or face, which are possible if a car crash causes a fire.
+If the physical injuries to the eyes are severe enough, the eye will not be able to be repaired, and the victim will have lost their vision permanently.
+When someone loses their eyesight, it can completely upend their lives, making them unable to work in a job that requires good eyesight, with life-changing effects on a person and their family.

 Blurred Vision

-There are many injuries to one’s eyes from a car crash that causes temporary or permanent blurriness in one eye or both.
-Obviously, if the vision of one eye or both are blurry on a constant basis and it cannot be repaired or remedied by treatment or glasses, then it can permanently disable them from specific kinds of work.
-Optic nerve damage from a car crash can sometimes be repaired or sometimes will heal over time, but the medical procedures to repair the optic nerve and recovery from said procedures are difficult, and optic nerves rarely if ever heal on their own.
+There are many injuries to one’s eyes from a car crash that cause temporary or permanent blurriness in one eye or both.
+Obviously, if the vision in one or both eyes is consistently blurry and cannot be corrected with treatment or glasses, it can permanently disable them from certain kinds of work.
+Optic nerve damage from a car crash can sometimes be repaired or sometimes will heal over time, but the medical procedures to restore the optic nerve and recovery from said procedures are difficult, and optic nerves rarely, if ever, heal on their own.

 Loss of Depth Perception

-The loss of depth perception can occur when one eye is damaged to the point of blindness, but the other eye is still healthy.
-There are many people that have only one working eye, whether caused by an accident, a birth defect, or a medical condition, and they still live full and fruitful lives.
+The loss of depth perception can occur when one eye is damaged to the point of blindness, while the other eye remains healthy.
+Many people have only one working eye, whether due to an accident, a birth defect, or a medical condition, and they still live whole and fruitful lives.
 When it happens from a car accident, it could take a survivor a long time to be able to get used to not having vision in one eye.
 It can affect their job and their ability to drive or do other technical tasks.

 Sensitivity to Light and Glare

-Injuries to the eye from a car crash affects someone’s vision by causing sensitivity to light.
-This can be especially difficult with driving at night due to the headlights from oncoming vehicles or the glare from street signs or lights.
+Injuries to the eye from a car crash affect someone’s vision by causing sensitivity to light.
+This can be especially difficult while driving at night due to the headlights from oncoming vehicles or the glare from street signs or lights.
 The sensitivity to light can be so great that it prevents someone from driving at night altogether.
-This could significantly affect someone’s quality of life, resulting in feeling like the survivor lost their independence.
+This could significantly affect someone’s quality of life, leading to a sense of loss of independence.

 Loss of Peripheral Vision

-Most people do not realize how often they use their peripheral vision on a daily basis.
-It is especially important when driving: when driving a car, we are constantly scanning the area in front of us using our direct vision, but also unconsciously using our peripheral vision.
+Most people do not realize how often they use their peripheral vision.
+It is vital when driving: we constantly scan the area in front of us with our direct vision and, unconsciously, with our peripheral vision.
 Peripheral vision is how most people can quickly react to a vehicle approaching from a side road or neighboring lane.
-We first see it or sense the object with our peripheral vision, then we react to it.
-Once this type of vision is removed or hindered in some way, it can seriously affect how safe someone can drive.
-Without peripheral vision, it becomes very difficult to drive defensively and quickly react when a sudden emergency presents itself.
-The loss of one’s peripheral vision may even preclude them from working in certain industries and sectors where a full field of vision is a safety necessity.
+We first see it or sense the object with our peripheral vision, then we respond to it.
+Once this type of vision is removed or hindered, it can seriously affect how safely someone can drive.
+Without peripheral vision, it becomes challenging to drive defensively and to react quickly to sudden emergencies.
+The loss of peripheral vision may even preclude one from working in specific industries and sectors where a whole field of vision is a safety necessity.

 If you have had your vision impaired by injuries sustained in a car crash, you may be entitled to compensation for that injury.
 Trying to place a value on the loss of someone’s vision, either one eye or both, can be very difficult: first, these types of injuries do not often happen; and secondly, in many cases, there are not many options for medical treatment or surgeries related to the loss of vision.
 The best course of action is to contact an experienced personal injury attorney.

-If your eyes have been seriously injured in a car accident due to the negligence of another driver, call one of our experienced Milford car accident lawyers at Rhoades & Morrow.
-Our knowledgeable team can answer all of your questions to help you through this tough time and seek compensation and justice on your behalf.
-Call us at 302-422-6705 or contact us online to schedule a free consultation.
-We have offices in Wilmington, Bear, Milford, and Lewes, Delaware.
-With offices in all three counties of Delaware, we serve clients throughout the state.
+If your eyes have been injured in a car accident due to the negligence of another driver, call our Delaware car accident lawyers.
+Our knowledgeable team can answer all your questions, help you through this tough time, and seek compensation and justice on your behalf.
+Contact Rhoades & Morrow to schedule a free consultation.
+We have offices in Wilmington, Newark, Milford, and Lewes, serving clients throughout Delaware.